teye/zillinka/external-adapters/pricefeed/README.md

 # Chainlink NodeJS External Adapter To Fetch ZIL/USD

-Unix time is the number of seconds since  January 1st, 1970 at UTC, see https://www.unixtimestamp.com/ .

-This adapter fetches the unix time from the [worldtime-api](http://worldtimeapi.org/api/timezone/Europe/Berlin).
-It has set the timezone to central Europe (i.e. city of Berlin), which is, however, irrelevant for unix time.

 The adapter fetches the current ZIL/USD price from CoinGecko and writes the result to an oracle contract on the Zilliqa blockchain.

 To run the adapter there are three possibilities: